Sharing Learning Tools for Youth Digital Life

 Translation and Localization

-The tools have been designed with a global audience in mind, building upon much of our international work in the space.
+The tools have been designed with a global audience in mind, building upon much of our international work in this space.
 Moving forward, our next step is to look for other organizations around the globe who are willing to help us translate the existing tools into other languages in order to make them more widely and broadly accessible.
-It is in this context that we are particularly grateful to Facebook for including 18 of our tools in its new Digital Literacy Library and translating these materials into over 40 languages (the translations will also be accessible via DLRP).
+It is in this context that we are particularly grateful to Facebook for including 18 of our tools in its new Digital Literacy Library and translating these materials into over 35 languages (the translations will also be accessible via the DCRP).
 While translation alone will substantially increase the reach of our educational resources, a key mission of this initial undertaking for us has been to involve different partners to ensure that the framing of the resources, and the examples given within them, are mindful of cultural differences and contexts (e.g., changing “grades” in school to “results” in school; adding advocacy movement hashtags from a wider array of regions around the world).
 In this vein, we have also made the initial set of translated educational resources more platform agnostic, an effort to ensure the information remains relevant given that young people’s social media habits vary by location and will continue to evolve over time.

-We are excited about the opportunity to collaborate with other educational organizations from around the world to expand the scope of materials hosted in the DLRP and work with those interested in translating our work, including our partners within the Global Network of Internet and Society Centers.
-We also hope to realize synergies with Youth and Media’s ongoing international engagements, including Digitally Connected (and its regional version Conectados al Sur), a collaborative initiative between UNICEF and the Berkman Klein Center building upon a multi-year partnership for analyzing digital and social media growth and trends among children and youth globally.
+We are excited about the opportunity to collaborate with other educational organizations from around the world to expand the scope of materials hosted on the DCRP and work with those interested in translating our work, including our partners within the Global Network of Internet and Society Centers.
+We also hope to realize synergies with Youth and Media’s ongoing international engagements, including Digitally Connected (and its regional version Conectados al Sur), a collaborative initiative between UNICEF and the Berkman Klein Center building upon a multi-year partnership analyzing digital and social media growth and trends among children and youth globally.

 We hope that by providing network participants with our tools — all released under a Creative Commons Attribution-ShareAlike 4.0 license — in their local language, they will be better equipped to adapt, remix, and build upon the content.
 We also hope that by offering educators additional support (e.g., step-by-step guidance in terms of how to fully engage in the different activities, background readings, additional tools), we can better address educators’ needs, experiences, and interests.
 We are looking forward to seeing how the tools will be used and how others will build upon the materials we have shared.